nycynik/GameDesignDocMarkdownTemplate/README.md

 ### Modify final output

-You will find the output file generated as `gameDoc.md`
+You will find the output file generated in the output folder specified, or by default in the output folder.
+Sample output is here [gameDoc.md](./output/gameDoc.md)

 Good luck!